PappasBrent/pappasbrent.github.io/_posts/2026-03-17-optimizing-my-diet-with-code.md

 [^1]: If you want to learn more about nutrition in a fun and easy way, I recommend checking out the YouTube channel [Talon Fitness](https://www.youtube.com/@Talon_Fitness).
 My girlfriend recently discovered this channel and shared it with me, and I came up with the idea for this post and algorithm after watching a few of their videos.

 [^2]: This technique and its implementation supports finding diets that use more foods to satisfy our requirements for more vitamins and minerals; these restrictions are again just for the sake of example.

+[^3]: Specifically, this diet provides 100% of your daily recommended intake of vitamin A, D, B1, B3, B6, B12, E, C, B2, B5, Folate, and K; as well as the 100% of your daily recommended intake of the minerals Calcium, Magnesium, Potassium, Zinc, Manganese, Iron, Phosphorous, Sodium, Copper, and Selenium.